0x1a8510f2/gopoints/README.md

 # GoPoints

-A very simple Go library for creating shapes on a 2D plane out of points.
+A very simple Go library for creating shapes on a 2D plane out of points, using only the Go stdlib.
 Supports some basic functions like:
 - storing points in a `plane` structure
 - joining arbitrary points with lines (including diagonal)
 - filling shapes with points